orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 image: https://orkes.io/content/img/blogassets/collaboration.jpg
 ---

 In our previous post on [Using Conductor to Parse Data](https://orkes.io/content/blog/simple-data-processing-with-conductor), we discussed a Netflix Conductor workflow that extracts data from GitHub, transforms it, and then uploads the results to Orbit.
 This basically describes an ETL (Extract, Transform, Load) process - automated as a Conductor workflow.
-In this post, we'll detail how the workflow is constructed - examining what each task does.
-This workflow will run daily at midnight GMT, ensuring that the data in our Orbit instance is always up to date.
+In this post, we'll go in-depth as to how the workflow is constructed - examining what each task does.
+This workflow will run daily at midnight GMT, ensuring that the data in our Orbit instance is always up to date with the data on GitHub.

 <!-- truncate -->